 It shows a change in momentum and consists of three lines.
 One line is a MACD signal, and the other two lines—26 period and 12 period are moving averages.
 The 26-period MA is the slow-moving average, while the 12-period MA is the fast-moving average.
 Read More.

-Another indicator that shows a change in momentum and tell the overbought or oversold condition.
+Another indicator that shows a change in momentum and tells the overbought or oversold condition.
 It consists of two lines, %K and %D, in which the %K line is faster than the %D line.
 The signal range is between 0 and 100.
 If the %K line exceeds 80, it is considered overbought, and if it falls below 20, it is considered oversold.
-Read More.
+Read More

 To calculate momentum, the RSI compares the recent gains and losses over a specified period.
 It works exactly as a stochastic oscillator, except the signal range.
 In RSI, 70 is considered overbought and 30 is considered oversold.